Body

 Learning to View and Interpret Art: Re-Evaluating Classical Art for a Modern Era

-FWIS 100, Allison Springer, Section 002: MWF 10:05-10:50
+FWIS 100, Allison Springer, Section 015: TR 2:30-3:45

-Revivals of classical art and architecture inspired by Greco-Roman antiquity has often accompanied cultural transformations prompted by intellectual or political movements such as the European Renaissance during the 15th and 16th centuries, or the Neoclassical movement associated with the American and French Revolutions in the late 18thcentury.
-Neoclassicism was used also as a visual form of propaganda for many political regimes such as the German Nazis, Italian Fascists and Soviet Union Communists in the 1930s and 1940s.
+Revivals of classical art and architecture inspired by Greco-Roman antiquity have often accompanied cultural transformations prompted by intellectual or political movements such as the European Renaissance during the 15th and 16th centuries, or the Neoclassical movement associated with the American and French Revolutions in the late 18thcentury.
+Neoclassicism was used also as a visual form of propaganda for many political regimes such as the German Nazis, Italian Fascists, and Soviet Union Communists in the 1930s and 1940s.
 Throughout the centuries, classical art and architecture have been used to represent both radical or progressive movements as well as conservative movements returning to traditional ideals.
 Therefore, it can be difficult to understand the meaning behind such imagery when it is used in today’s modern era.
-In this course students will learn not only different ways to view and interpret neoclassical art and architecture but also how to critically read and analyze primary and secondary academic sources across many disciplines to determine the context and purpose for using classical imagery.
+In this course, students will learn not only different ways to view and interpret neoclassical art and architecture but also how to critically read and analyze primary and secondary academic sources across many disciplines to determine the context and purpose for using classical imagery.
 By examining modern uses of classical imagery such as current Neo-Nazi posters or Beyoncé and Jay-Z’s 2018 music video, students will learn how traditional meanings associated with such images can be distorted or subverted while also developing the skills to write academic essays and cultivate and present persuasive arguments.

-FWIS 100, Elizabeth Cummins Munoz, Section 006: MWF 3:00-3:50
+FWIS 100, Burke Nixon, Section 006: MWF 3:00-3:50

 Image of the white rabbit from Alice in Wonderland